 Justin Reich is a NC-based producer, director, and cinematographer known for his music video work which has since diversified into other areas of interest such as feature films, documentaries, and commercials.
 Justin joined the IMPROVment® team in 2017 and collaborates on the development of audio and video files for all IMPROVment® projects.

-IMPROVment® partnered with Tiffany Waddell Tate this summer to identify new ways to scale the reach and impact of the IMPROVment® initiative within the local community, and explore strategic ways to center diversity, equity, and inclusion principles into the organization’s framework.
+IMPROVment® partnered with Tiffany Waddell Tate in 2020-21 to identify new ways to scale the reach and impact of the IMPROVment® initiative within the local community, and explore strategic ways to center diversity, equity, and inclusion principles into the organization’s framework.
 We are excited about our ongoing research, creating new pathways to grow our bench of facilitators to reflect the broader community we aim to serve, and activating new partnerships within the community to amplify the work of Black-led arts organizations with the launch of a new online course series in collaboration with the NC Black Repertory Theatre.

 Deepthi Thumuluri is a graduate student in the Master’s Program in Neuroscience at Wake Forest University School of Medicine.
 She received her undergraduate degrees in neuroscience and mathematics from Washington and Lee University.
 As an undergraduate, Deepthi investigated the role of swimming on the cognitive performance of adolescent rats on a Western-style diet.
 Her interest in lifestyle modifications led her to Dr. Christina Hugenschmidt’s lab to investigate the role of improvisational movement both within the structure and networks of the brain as well as in external manifestations of mood and movement.